Skip to content

 "Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of your clients." - Richard Branson

 In most cases, your staff is the face of your hotel.
-Meaning that receptionists will be the ones "absorbing" good and bad guest emotions and comments.
+This means that receptionists will be the ones "absorbing" good and bad guest emotions and comments.
 You have to make sure that people, working at the reception, are emphatic and astute people.
-They have quickly come up the solution and still remain calm even in very awkward situations.
+They have quickly come up with the solution and remain calm even in very awkward situations.

-- Hold a proper training for your staff.
-Not only about problem-solving and interaction with the guest, but also about surrounding things.
-Make sure they are aware of areas around the hotel, so they can give appropriate advice for different types if your guests.
+- Hold proper training for your staff.
+Not only about problem-solving and interaction with the guest but also about surrounding things.
+Make sure they are aware of areas around the hotel, so they can give appropriate advice for different types of your guests.
 Also, ensure that they are familiar with the systems that are being used at the hotel.
-Slow and insecure system handling can make guest nervous or impatient.
+Slow and insecure system handling can make guests nervous or impatient.

 - Keep an eye on your website.
 It happens that information and offers on the website are old and not accurate any longer.
-This can end up in the guest disappointment, leading to the bad experience and bad review.
+This can end up in the guest's disappointment, leading to a bad experience and a bad review.

 If you notice, that more guests are pointing out one or another aspect at your hotel (uncomfortable bed, noise from the street, grumpy receptionist...), that means there is an actual problem that needs a solution.

 You are in the hospitality business.
 You need to see guest and guest's needs as the core of your business.
-Design all your products and services FOR your guest.
-If you hear negative review or complain - listen.
+Design all your products and services FOR your guests.
+If you hear negative reviews or complaints - listen.
 That's your key to a better service.
-If people are complaining about something, might be that there is a reason for that and you were not aware of that issue.
+If people are complaining about something, might be that there is a reason for that and you were unaware of that issue.

 Guests want to be treated fairly and honestly.
 If you listen to their problems and apologise - they are most likely to forgive and forget the bad emotion.
-Actually guest's complain can even be profitable.
-Just make sure to react quick and solve the problem in a pleasant manner.
-When unhappy guest receive the solution, they are more likely to be your loyal guest and share a good word about you.
+Guest's complaints can even be profitable.
+Just make sure to react quickly and pleasantly to solve the problem.
+When unhappy guests receive the solution, they are more likely to be your loyal guests and share a good word about you.

 Subscribe to our Newsletter